Stephen Paddock: Early years and education

+Another one of Stephen's brothers, Patrick Paddock II said that he and his brothers all grew up with anger, but he said he thought Stephen seemed the least affected.
+"My brother was the most boring one in the family," Patrick said of Stephen.
+"He was the least violent one."

+Former high school classmates describe the younger Paddock as a "math genius" and "quiet and withdrawn."

-Paddock attended Richard E. Byrd Middle School and Sun Valley High School, graduated from John H. Francis Polytechnic High School in 1971, and graduated from California State University, Northridge in 1977, with a degree in business administration.
+Paddock attended Richard E. Byrd Middle School, Sun Valley High School, and John H. Francis Polytechnic High School, where he graduated in 1971.
+He went on to graduate from California State University, Northridge in 1977, with a degree in business administration.

 Career and gambling

-Paddock worked as a letter carrier for the U.S. Postal Service from 1975 to 1978.
-After that, he worked as an Internal Revenue Service (IRS) agent until 1984.
+Paddock worked as a postal worker from 1975 to 1978.
+After that, he worked for the Internal Revenue Service until 1984.
 In 1985, he worked as an auditor for the Defense Contract Audit Agency.
-Toward the end of the 1980s, Paddock worked for three years as an internal auditor for a company that later merged to form Lockheed Martin.
+Toward the end of the 1980s Paddock worked for three years as an internal auditor for a company that later merged into Lockheed Martin.
 He was known to have run a real-estate business with his brother Eric.

-Paddock lived in the Greater Los Angeles Area and owned personal property in Panorama City, Cerritos, and North Hollywood from the 1970s to early 2000s.
+Paddock lived in the Greater Los Angeles Area and owned real estate in Panorama City, Cerritos, and North Hollywood from the 1970s to early 2000s.
 He also owned two apartment buildings in Hawthorne, California.
 In addition, he owned an apartment complex in Mesquite, Texas, which he sold in 2012.

 Relatives said Paddock was worth at least US$2 million when he sold off the real-estate business.
-Among his most profitable investments was an apartment complex purchased in 2004, which gave him more than $500,000 in annual income by 2011.
+Among his most profitable investments was an apartment complex purchased in 2004 which gave him more than $500,000 in annual income by 2011.
 IRS records show he made $5–6 million in profits from its sale in 2015.